Skip to main content

 Our Flood Zone Process

 Every flood zone project follows one of two paths.
-Which path depends on whether your renovation stays within the FEMA 49% threshold or exceeds it — for the regulatory vocabulary behind the math, see FEMA 50% rule vs. Substantial Improvement vs. Substantial Damage.
+Which path depends on whether your renovation stays under the FEMA 50% threshold or exceeds it — for the regulatory vocabulary behind the math, see FEMA 50% rule vs. Substantial Improvement vs. Substantial Damage.

 A